scientific-python/pytest-doctestplus/README.rst

 * handling doctests that use remote data in conjunction with the `pytest-remotedata`_ plugin (see `Remote Data`_)
 * optional inclusion of ``*.rst`` files for doctests (see `Setup and Configuration`_)
-* inclusion of doctests in docstrings of Numpy ufuncs
+* optional inclusion of doctests in docstrings of Numpy ufuncs

 .. _pytest-remotedata: https://github.com/astropy/pytest-remotedata